Bird Suet Recipes

-Bird Suet is a high energy food made from animal fat (hard fat surrounding beef kidneys) and is particularly attractive to woodpeckers.
+Bird Suet is a high energy food made from animal fat and is particularly attractive to woodpeckers, but lots of others birds like chickadees and nuthatches enjoy it as well.

 Bird Suet feeders are mesh containers which hold suet blocks and allows "clinging" birds to feed through holes.
 The wire cages helps keeps out squirrels and raccoons.